 Spider-Man: Far From Home sees Peter Parker going to Italy with his class, where the hell breaks loose with Quentin Beck, known as Mysterio.
 Before going full villain, Quentin Beck mentions that he came from another universe and ended up on Earth-616, suggesting that MCU Earth is indeed 616.
 The fans again dismissed this notion, and we thought this was another easter egg from the Marvel executives.

-However, with Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, Phase 5, and the Multiverse Saga kickstarted, people got really confused.
+However, with Spider-Man: No Way Home, Doctor Strange in the Multiverse of Madness, Phase 5, the Multiverse Saga kickstarted, and people got really confused.
 In Doctor Strange 2, we see Stephen Strange ending up in a different universe and meeting the alternate version of his lover, Christine Palmer.
 The esteemed doctor “labels” Stephen Strange’s universe as Earth-616 and adds that her universe was Earth-838.

 This is where everything gets confusing because some Marvel executives started vaguely mentioning that MCU might be on Earth-616.
 More mentions of the Earth-616 setting for the MCU started resurfacing, and the initial lore of the MCU potentially got changed.

 As some fans continued to be more confused about the matter, and others accepted the Universes change, the recent trailer for Spider-Man: Across the Spider-Verse mentioned something we all wanted to hear.

 It seems that Sony’s Across the Spider-Verse cleared some of the confusion among the fans